innobead/huber/doc/packages.md

- drone-cli        Command Line Tools for Drone CI                                                                          https://github.com/drone/drone-cli dust             A more intuitive version of du in rust                                                                   https://github.com/bootandy/dust eksctl           The official CLI for Amazon EKS                                                                          https://github.com/weaveworks/eksctl exa              A modern replacement for ‘ls’.                                                                           https://github.com/ogham/exa faas-cli         Official CLI for OpenFaaS                                                                                https://github.com/openfaas/faas-cli fd               A simple, fast and user-friendly alternative to 'find'                                                   https://github.com/sharkdp/fd
+ drone-cli        Command Line Tools for Drone CI                                                                          https://github.com/drone/drone-cli dust             A more intuitive version of du in rust                                                                   https://github.com/bootandy/dust eksctl           The official CLI for Amazon EKS                                                                          https://github.com/weaveworks/eksctl epinio           Opinionated platform that runs on Kubernetes, that takes you from App to URL in one step.                https://github.com/epinio/epinio exa              A modern replacement for ‘ls’.                                                                           https://github.com/ogham/exa faas-cli         Official CLI for OpenFaaS                                                                                https://github.com/openfaas/faas-cli fd               A simple, fast and user-friendly alternative to 'find'                                                   https://github.com/sharkdp/fd